Introduction > Installation: Supplement > Installation: Existing environment (ComfyUI)

 - *1

-- Since it runs on a container (as long as the ports used do not overlap), there should be no problem running it at the same time as the existing ComfyUI (if you also use it, you can flexibly change the operating state, such as port number, startup options, and CPU/GPU compatibility).
+- Since it runs on a container (as long as the ports used do not overlap), there should be no problem running it at the same time as the existing ComfyUI (if you also use it, you can flexibly change the operating status, such as port number, startup options, CPU/GPU compatibility, etc.).

 Get Custom Node